naoki-mizuno/cnt723/README.md

 - `port`: the port name where the CNT-723 is connected to
 - `baudrate`: the baud rate
-- `frequency`: the control loop frequency
+- `frequency`: the rate at which to publish the pulse counts

 ## Published Topics